Home Equity Loans vs. Personal Loans

 Applying for a Personal Loan

-Because they require home appraisals, personal loan applications are typically more straightforward than home equity loan applications.
+Because they do not require home appraisals, personal loan applications are typically more straightforward than home equity loan applications.

 Eligibility Requirements

-Lenders may decide your personal loan eligibility on these factors:
+Lenders may decide your personal loan eligibility based on these factors:

 • Creditworthiness: Since personal loans don't include collateral to mitigate risk for the lender, lenders partly rely on the applicant's creditworthiness to assess a borrower’s eligibility.